Companies feel the heat as China slowdown takes toll

 "On the industry front, a trend of slower demand for high-end products is expected this year, with sales of Cartier and Rolex already seen slowing," Zhang said.

-Caterpillar Inc (CAT.N), the world's largest heavy machinery maker, warned of weakness this month and said it was scaling back production in China to reflect a slowdown in the industry.
+Caterpillar Inc (CAT.N), the world's largest heavy machinery maker, flagged weakness this month and said it was ratcheting back production schedules in China to reflect a slowdown in the industry.

 Caterpillar rival Sany Heavy Industry (600031.SS) said on Thursday it might delay its planned Hong Kong initial public offering of shares if market conditions remained weak.
-It filed for a $2 billion (1 billion pounds) listing, Thomson Reuters publication IFR reported in May.
+It filed for a $2 billion listing, Thomson Reuters publication IFR reported in May.

-Sany's group president was, however, optimistic for the company's sales in the second half.

-"The second half of this year will be better than the second half of last year," said Sany's president, Tang Xiuguo, adding this was because he did not expect further tightening policies.
+Economists have cut their forecasts for China's economic growth since the April and May economic data was released.
+Many say second-quarter growth could be just over 7 percent, which would be the weakest pace of expansion since the global economic crisis.

-(Additional reporting by Liangi Chiang and Terril Jones in BEIJING, SHANGHAI Newsroom; Editing by Matt Driskill)
+(Additional reporting by Liangi Chiang in Beijing; Editing by Anne Marie Roantree and Neil Fullick)